-After spending a couple of weeks in Rome and Tuscany, during the months of November and December, we drove down to serene Sorrento where we spent 4 nights in serene Sorrento.
+After spending a couple of weeks in Rome and Tuscany, during the months of November and December, we drove down south where we spent 4 nights in serene Sorrento.
 Of course, we took a tour of the stunning Amalfi Coast and went on a wet but amazing stroll through the rainy and mysterious city of Pompeii.
-Below is a collection of travel photos from our trip.

 Sorrento was busier than usual because an Italian film festival was being held during the time we were there.
 Filmmakers and their entourages filled the cafes and crowded the sidewalks as they networked and made deals.
 We used our film industry connections to score passes to the festival and some of the parties even though we didn’t understand a word of Italian.
 It was Felliniesque, to say the least.